unnus/unnus/content/medical/unique-healthcare-mission-statement-2020-guide-examples.md

 And that’s exactly what we’ll go into next...

 ## Anatomy of a great healthcare mission statement: Brand DNA

-Now you’ve seen that a mission statement can’t be formed without a vision.
+Now you've seen that a mission statement can't be formed without a vision.

 And a vision can’t be genuine without a purpose or “reason to exist”.